 Professor Lovejoy focuses on the political, economic, and cultural history of Africa and the African diaspora.

 Professor Lovejoy received his Ph.D. from the University of California, Los Angeles, where he held multiple awards including a Fulbright-Hays fellowship.
 His first book, Prieto: Yorùbá Kingship in Colonial Cuba during the Age of Revolutions, is a biography of an enslaved African who rose through the ranks of Spain’s colonial military and eventually led a socio-religious institution at the root of an African-Cuban religion, commonly known as Santería.
-Professor Lovejoy engages digital humanities methodologies and is currently directing two resources, www.SlaveryImages.org and www.LiberatedAfricans.org.
+He is co-editor of the volume Liberated Africans and the Abolition of the Slave Trade, 1807-1896.
+He is currently working on his second monograph, The Collapse of Ọ̀yọ́and the Creation of the Yorùbá: An Illustrative History, which is under contract with Brill.
+Professor Lovejoy engages digital humanities methodologies and is currently directing three resources, www.SlaveryImages.org; www.LiberatedAfricans.org; and www.YorubaDiaspora.org.
 His digital research has been supported by the Social Sciences and Humanities Research Council of Canada, National Endowment for the Humanities, the Andrew J. Mellon Foundation, the Hutchins Center for African and African American Research at Harvard University, among other awards.
+He also sits on the advisory for the Black American West Museum & Heritage Centre in Five Points, Denver.

 Professor Lovejoy is accepting both M.A. and Ph.D. students.